 Committing uploads your changes on BGA's revision control system.
 This is an extra assurance not to lose your code, and to have the possibility to get a previous version of your code if you need to backtrack.
 It also helps us to follow your progress (we get an email when you commit).
 So you should commit from time to time, when you hit some landmark in your development.

-You can automatically commit your sources in the repository from "Control Panel / Manage Games / Your games / Commit my modifications".
+You can automatically commit your sources in the repository from "Control Panel / Manage Games / Your game / Commit my modifications now".
 Then: